MoyukhShabon/sim-oxog-snvf/README.md

 	bash simulate_data.sh
 	```

 	- This will generate simulated data - fastqs and bams, across tumor purity, and damage extent and sequencing depth.
-The data is separated into datasets according to sequencing coverage.
+	- The data is separated into datasets according to sequencing coverage.
+	- Annotations describing each samples are found in the `annot/` directory.

 3. Go to the ground-truth directory and run